tfrahm/accessibility-presentation/access.md

 O, that she knew she were!
 </aside>

-# ...and this is what a screen reader sounds like for experienced users.
+#  <small>...and this is what a screen reader sounds like for experienced users.</small>

 <iframe src="//giphy.com/embed/2XOrU3nAlnSo0" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="http://giphy.com/gifs/animated-leonardo-dicaprio-2XOrU3nAlnSo0">via GIPHY</a></p>